ShichengChen/Online-Judge-Code/wrong answer list/README.md

   - re-read the problem
   - re-read the code
   - create some samples
-  - go through each variables!
+  - go through each variable!
+  - check boundary situations
   - draw graphs!

 # Implementation problem